 If attached hook side up/loop side down, the loop will be under the top (visible when worn) of the band.
 Loop is often easier to sew, so the visible stitching on the back (top) will be tidier.
 Plus, it will be more comfortable if the band is a little too long.
 Loop is softer.
 It also doesn’t stick to woolly fur (if you have it), making it a better option towards the neck.

-Additional DIY Recycled Shirt Cuff Bow Tie Styling Tips and Options
+DIY Recycled Shirt Cuff Bow Tie Styling Tips and Tricks

 You can easily adapt the DIY for different attachment methods (either with modified sleeves and/or use with additional attachments) to best suit your pet and personal preferences.
 In time, I may make some attachments for use over the boys’ walkies dog collars.
 But as mentioned in our DIY dog bow ties and collar attachments, our preferred collars have wide buckles, big loops, and are fitted with tags and trackers.
 The easy hair elastic trick from that post works great in the interim (check it out – so simple but effective).
 I’m totally smitten with the Velcro placket dress-up collars, too.
 They are really simple and so doggone cute.